October 10, 2025

 Giada Matteini, Concept

-Marissa Chen, Artist
+Marissa Chen, Multidisciplinary Artist

 Marissa Chen is a multidisciplinary artist whose work moves fluidly between dance, film, photography, and design.
 Based in New York City and a recent graduate of NYU’s dance BFA program, she creates playful, emotionally-driven works that explore freedom, identity, and joy.
 These projects include dance pieces, short films, and installations, as well as paintings and drawings.
 Her practice is rooted in both classical and contemporary dance, with international experience at Berlin’s B12 Program, the Festival Internacional de Baile in Peru, and various creative opportunities in Italy and London.
 Marissa recently performed at Radio City Music Hall for the NYU Tisch graduation and has frequently collaborated with the Rochester City Ballet.
 As an Asian-American woman, Marissa’s work weaves together personal narrative and imaginative exploration—blurring boundaries between mediums and celebrating the ever-evolving journey of becoming.